aryann110/python-lab/README.md

 else:
     print("key not found!")

-Ques18 - enter a dictionary from user and print the multiplicayion of all keys and values dict={}
+Ques18 - enter a dictionary from user and print the multiplicaTion of all keys and values dict={}
 size=int(input("enter the size of the dict:")) for i in range (size):